Young Americans for Freedom: National conservative activism, 1960–65

 Ronald Reagan joined the YAF National Advisory Board in 1962 and for 42 years served as the Honorary Chairman.

 In the 1960s, the Republican Party was divided between its conservative wing, led by Barry Goldwater, and its more liberal wing, led by Nelson Rockefeller.
 YAF members fell squarely on Goldwater's side and spearheaded the campaign of Barry Goldwater for president.
-However, some members had sympathy with the conservative Southern Democrats known as Dixiecrats, and thus from its inception YAF was deliberately non-partisan.

 On March 7, 1962, a YAF-sponsored conservative rally filled Madison Square Garden in New York City, drawing 18,000 people.
 In attendance was Barry Goldwater.
 The event has been described as "the birthday of the conservative movement."

 The second national YAF convention was held in 1963 at the Gault Hotel in Florida.
 With over 450 voting delegates in attendance.
 Hotel management at the Gault Hotel refused accommodations to Don Parker, an African-American delegate from Brooklyn.
 As word of this spread around the YAFers in attendance, a number of delegates and numerous others began gathering in the lobby of the hotel demanding that either the Gault Hotel allow all the black YAFers to stay and the hotel change its segregation policy or YAF would move the convention to another site.
 From that day on any person was allowed into the Gault Hotel.
+However, Black membership has always been exceptional in YAF and many of the organization's national board members have been outspoken segregationists, including Strom Thurmond, William Colmer, and L. Mendel Rivers.

 By 1964, YAF was a major force in the campaign to nominate Goldwater, and then after his nomination, to elect him president.
 Goldwater's run for the White House catalyzed YAF more than any other event in its history.
 Lee Edwards, former New Guard editor, said "Barry Goldwater made YAF, but YAF also made Barry Goldwater."
 Goldwater's massive defeat in the presidential election of 1964 demoralized many YAF members.